Cayman’s Summer air arrivals hits record figures

-Cayman’s stayover numbers are up with both July and August registering record figures totaling a little over 77,030 visitors.
+Cayman’s stayover numbers are up with both July and August registering record figures totaling a 77,030 visitors.

 In July Cayman registered 45,644 visitors 6.83% percent over last July’s figures, while August registered 31,388 up by 9.92 % over last August.
 The ministry said August numbers are the best on record for that month.
 The latest stats also show visitors from the US, Canada and Latin America increased in July and August, with Latin America showing more than 50% growth in August over last year.